Common spruce

 The target organ is the one-year-old shoot which, when sampled in spring from February to late May before sprouting begins, presents a comprehensive picture of winter pollution in the environment, unlike the deciduous beech and poplar.

-Guideline for Sampling and Sample Treatment Norway Spruce (Picea abies) / Scots Pine (Pinus sylvestris)
+For more information about the specimen, the sampling and the processing of samples see the Guideline for Sampling and Sample Processing Norway Spruce (Picea abies) / Scots Pine (Pinus sylvestris).

 Target organs/Matrices